-To make herbarium there is a certain technique that is followed.
-This technique involves Collection, Drying, Poisoning, Stitching, Labelling, Deposition.
+To make herbarium, there is a certain technique that is followed.
+This technique involves Collection, Drying, Poisoning, Stitching, Labelling, and Deposition.

 Drying: The plant specimens that are collected should be pressed in ordinary newspaper folders and overlapping should be avoided.
 These folders should then be preserved in a field press.
 To avoid the blackening and decay of plant material, the moistened folders should be changed.